Saint Louis City Quitclaim Deed Form

 Are these forms guaranteed to be recordable in Saint Louis City?

 Yes.
-You can re-use the forms for your personal use.
-For example, if you have more than one property in Saint Louis City that you need to transfer you would only need to order our forms once for all of your properties in Saint Louis City.
+You can reuse the forms for your personal use.
+For example, if you have multiple properties in Saint Louis City you only need to order once.

 Real property transfers are governed by Chapter 442 of the Missouri Revised Statutes.
 Quitclaim deeds, however, are not specifically defined in the statutes.